March 09, 2024

 Shimendoka, taken on its own, is as hopeful and energizing as songs get, Hosono dismissing the demons that roam the road to holiness in chorus after chorus.
 “The way may be full of flowers or it may be full of storms.
 It doesn’t matter.
 I’m going.”
 But if you think about Paraiso and the ship that never comes (no matter how many languages the narrator says “goodbye” in), you may notice that each verse in Shimendoka starts with a conditional: “In the morning, I’ll set out.”
 “When the flowers are in bloom, I’ll set out.”
 “When the winds come blowing, I’ll set out.”
 “And when night falls, I’ll arrive.”
 All “when [A] / I’ll [B]” formulations.
 Strictly speaking, the narrator hasn’t gone anywhere.
 He feels ready to get moving, but it doesn’t mean he’s moving.

-The gamelan meets drum machine instrumental, Shambhala Signal, makes me think of a pilgrim or spiritual searcher up on some lonesome mountain road, who suddenly hears the strains of a song: music from Shambhala, the holy city, whose people are calling him: “This is the end of your travels, you’ve found us, we’re here!
+The gamelan meets drum machine instrumental, Shambhala Signal, makes me think of a pilgrim up on some lonesome mountain road, who suddenly hears the strains of a song: music from Shambhala, the holy city, whose people are calling him: “This is the end of your travels, you’ve found us, we’re here!
 Come!”
 The music sounds like it’s emerging from just behind the next rise, or from between the trees, or behind them, somewhere closeby, the entrance to the city is near: but he can’t seem to find it.
 The music speeds up towards the end because the gates are closing.
 “Quickly!
 Come quickly!”
-But he doesn’t make it, and the song's abrupt ending is like the sound of the gates slamming shut.
+But he doesn’t make it, and the song's abrupt ending is like the gates slamming shut.

 It's a fitting end to the Tropical Trilogy.
-If it’s Tokyo you need to get away from, sure, you can take that relaxing trip to Hawaii.
+If it’s Tokyo you need to get away from, sure, you can take that trip to Hawaii.
 But if it’s earthly sorrows you’re trying to leave behind, there’s nowhere physical you can go.
 Nettaiya’s Trinidad has to be a Trinidad of the heart: and so there’s Worry Beads, one of the most beautiful songs Hosono ever wrote, in which he asks us to accompany him to the deserts of the moon (to return there, specifically, which makes me think he might be talking about childhood) so that we can plant the seeds of the desert inside our heart, so that they can bloom later, when we’re back in exile again.
 And when they do bloom, back on earth as they will, the singer suggests, if instead of fighting and struggling to relieve your troubles and worries, you acknowledge them and count them and accept that they’re going to stick around, since after all, worry and suffering walk hand in hand with love (hence those beautiful lines, “The first bead for that child’s sake / The second bead for this child’s sake,” so mellifluous in Japanese) well then, anything becomes possible, because (as Tolstoy phrased it) the kingdom of God is within you.
 “You can go anywhere, any place at all you can think of, you can go soon, you can go right away.”

 But, marvelously, Worry Beads isn’t the closer, Paraiso is.
 Paraiso is the return to reality, the comedown after the vision.
 Ordinary, earthly reality is what you have to live with for years and years, even especially when the seeds of a spiritual vision are planted in your heart.
 In Paraiso we have the human longing for escape from sorrow into paradise after all, a longing that persists even when you know for sure that you can't get there.

 Hosono describes the escape route for us, but it’s buried under so many layers: he has to be dreaming, first of all; he has to dream of that one particular fantasy, second; he has to stubbornly chase the fantasy until he reaches the pier, third; and fourth, even when he makes it all the way to the pier, he still needs to wait for the ship to come.
-But for all that — and for all his disarming resignation, the “tomorrow I’ll try and fail again” — each chorus is packed full of goodbyes, as if he were truly leaving.
+But for all that — and for all his disarming resignation, the “tomorrow I’ll try and fail again” — each chorus is packed full of goodbyes, as if he were already leaving.
 “From the pier, I’ll leap aboard,” says the narrator.
 And blows the city — the vale of sorrow — a goodbye kiss.

 The easygoing rhythm of the song belies the understated but urgent despair in the lyrics, and the resignation, the hope, the imagined joy.